c-dickens/MatrixSketching/README.md

 ## Dependencies
-Most of this code can be run using standard anaconda libraries.
+~Most of this code can be run using standard anaconda libraries.
-The necessary packages are stored in the virtual environment `thesis-python` which can be activated by `source thesis-python/bin/activate`.
+The necessary packages are stored in the virtual environment `thesis-python` which can be activated by `source thesis-python/bin/activate`.~ Just do `workon sketching`.

 *The experiments will run using the Discrete Cosine Transform, the following is optional.*
 We also use a `fastwht' library for efficient computation of the Fast Walsh Hadamard Transform.